If you would like to speak to one of the Registry staff, the contact details are as follows:

 Other members of the team

-Ian Blaney – Solicitor, Ecclesiastical, Education & Charities; Registrar to the Bishop of Lincoln and a notary public for ecclesiastical purposes
+Ian Blaney – Solicitor, Ecclesiastical, Education & Charities; Registrar to the Bishops of Derby and Lincoln and a notary public for ecclesiastical purposes

 David Whittington – Education Adviser